H4Lab/H4_EtherCAT_6-Port_Module/README.md

 ![alt text](Documentation/Images/3.jpg "Multi EtherCAT slaves connected")

 NOTE: We don't have the setup and equipment to test the ESD protections.
 We selected the transient protection diode for Ethernet with the parameters listed:
-i) Working voltage at least to be 3.3V. ii) Clamping voltage at 1A Ipp parameter has to be within absolute maximum voltage rating limit (5V) iii) Capacitance parameter to be < 5pF loading. iv) Leakage current to be < 1 μA.
+* Working voltage at least to be 3.3V.
+* Clamping voltage at 1A Ipp parameter has to be within absolute maximum voltage rating limit (5V)
+* Capacitance parameter to be < 5pF loading.
+* Leakage current to be < 1 μA.
 For more detailed information please refer the following Transient protection App note in the below link http://ww1.microchip.com/downloads/en/AppNotes/00002157B.pdf